 Monique comes from the world of tech in Silicon Valley.
 Her previous experience as a Marketing manager where she produced tradeshows and large-scale conferences for eBay, Inc., where she produced and led eBay Live! – a 10,000 person conference where she managed internal and external teams and led one of the most successful events in the company’s 10 year history.

 Monique left her corporate job with a specific desire to help women navigate the myriad challenges they face in the corporate world and started executive coaching and training in 2010.

-Through her first‐hand experience working in the male‐dominated corporate world of Silicon Valley, Monique learned at a young age that in business, what works for men doesn’t necessarily work for women.
+Through her first‐hand experience working in the male‐dominated corporate world of Silicon Valley, Monique learned at a young age that in business that what works for men doesn’t necessarily work for women.
 She discovered a different way to lead that felt more authentic to who she was as a female leader and not surprisingly, turned out to be more effective in delivering business results.

-This led her to create the Feminine Leadership Model™ and the Feminine Leadership Coaching Program™ to help women embrace their feminine strengths and combine them with traditional qualities to develop an effective leadership presence and create more influence and impact, which is the central theme in her book, Leading Gracefully.
+This led her to create the Feminine Leadership Model™ to help women embrace their feminine strengths and combine them with traditional qualities to develop an effective leadership presence and create more influence and impact, which is the central theme in her book, Leading Gracefully.

-Combining 15 years of personal development work, professional coach training, and corporate experience, she has coached and trained hundreds of executives in organizations like Microsoft, Deloitte, Samsung Next, Juniper Networks, Dundee Precious Metals, among others to cultivate a leadership style that is ultimately more inclusive and drives innovation – two things that are necessary in the 21st century economy.
+Combining 15 years of personal development work, professional coach training, and corporate experience, she has coached and trained hundreds of executives in organizations like Microsoft, Siemens, Deloitte, Samsung Next, Juniper Networks, Dundee Precious Metals, among others to cultivate a leadership style that is ultimately more inclusive and drives innovation – two things that are necessary in the 21st century economy.

 Monique holds her Bachelor’s Degree in Business from San Francisco State University and received her coach training at the internationally known Coaches Training Institute.
 She is a member of the International Coach Federation and the National Speakers Association.

-Monique’s innovative approach to advancing women’s leadership and gender-balanced organizations has led her to speak and train throughout the United States as well as the UK, Italy, France and Armenia.
-And while she enjoys all the travel, Monique lives in Los Angeles …..because it is always sunny in Southern California!
+Monique’s innovative approach to advancing women’s leadership and gender balanced organizations has led her to speak and train throughout the United States as well as the UK, Italy, France and Armenia.

 What You’ll Get